jeffreytsaw/16881_Paper_Notes/Low Level Skills/Experiments in Balance with a 3D One-Legged Hopping Machine.md

 During flight, controller chooses forward position for foot appropriate to machine's travel.
 During stance controller generates torques at hip to maintain upright attitude.

-3D algorithms decompose into same 3 parts as 2D algorithsm.
+3D algorithms decompose into same 3 parts as 2D algorithms.
 Running velocity control is done by positioning the foot w.r.t center of gravity during the flight phase.
 Attitude control is done by controlling hip torque during stance when foot is held in place by friction.
 Hopping height control is done by controllilng the thrust deilvered by the leg on each hop.

 Forward velocity control is dependent on 2 factors.
 One factor finds the foot position that would result in no acceleartion of the body.
 The other factor calculates dispalcement of foot from zero-acceleartion foot position (factor 1) that will generate the desired acceleration.
 Acceleration is required as it allows changes to running vellocity, and helps stabillilze forwarad velocity against errors.
 2 factors combine to give next foot position.